Elton Watkins: Oregon

+Congress

+Then in 1922 he won election as a Democrat to the United States House of Representatives from Oregon’s 3rd congressional district.
+He lost his re-election bid in 1924.

 Later life

 In 1930 Watkins was the Democratic nominee for U.S. Senate, but lost to incumbent Charles L. McNary.
 Then in 1932, he ran again and lost in the primary.
 Also in 1932, he ran and lost a bid to be Portland’s mayor.

+Death and burial

 He tried a second time for the mayors office in 1940 and lost.
 He then returned to the practice of law in Portland, where he died on June 24, 1956.
 He was buried in Greenwood Hills Cemetery.